 The law requires that we review your case from time to time to verify that you are still disabled.
 We tell you if it is time to review your case and we also keep you informed about your benefit status.

 Reviewing Your Disability

 In general, your benefits will continue as long as you are disabled.
-However, the law requires that we review your case periodically to see if you are still disabled.
 How often we review your case depends on whether your condition is expected to improve.

 If medical improvement is: